Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: JTL algebra and Howe duality

 Recall that the $e_j$ generators of the $\JTL{N}$ (or $\JTL{N}^{tw}$) algebras in the (anti-)periodic spin-chains are linear combinations of bilinears in the fermions $f_j$ and $f_j^{\dagger}$.
 For the periodic case, we have the representation

 identifying the labels modulo $N$, in particular $f_{N+1}\equiv f_1$, and $f^\dagger_{N+1}\equiv f_1^\dagger$ (see also expressions in~\eqref{rep-TL-1} and~\eqref{rep-JTL-2}).
 For the anti-periodic model, we have a similar expression~\eqref{rep-JTL-anti}, where the fermions are anti-periodic.
 It turns out that the commutators of these combinations of bilinears can be expressed again in fermionic bilinears, and of course belong to the JTL algebra.
-Obviously, they should generate a finite-dimensional Lie algebra.
+Therefore, they generate a finite-dimensional Lie algebra.
 On the other hand, the spin-chain images of the JTL algebra contain many operators which are not bilinears.
 These non-bilinear operators are generated by the Lie algebra elements\footnote{Note that the translation generator $u^2$ action in our spin-chains can be essentially expressed by products of $e_j$'s, see more concrete statements in~\cite{GRS1,GRS2}.} because the $e_j$ generators belong to the Lie algebra.
-We can thus expect that the full image of the JTL algebra can be described as an enveloping algebra of a Lie algebra (of course, it is also true for the open case discussed in Sec.~\ref{sec:remind} that the TL algebra, which is a subalgebra in the JTL algebra, is generated by a Lie algebra of fermionic bilinears).
+To say things differently, the full image of the JTL algebra is isomorphic to an enveloping algebra of the Lie algebra of the fermionic bilinears (of course, it is also true for the open case discussed in Sec.~\ref{sec:remind} that the TL algebra, which is a subalgebra in the JTL algebra, is generated by a Lie algebra of fermionic bilinears).
 We begin our analysis with the anti-periodic spin-chain which is much simpler than the periodic one because of its semi-simplicity.